When do I need to keep my ISP-provided Gateway (modem/router)?

 - Already having Ethernet wired throughout in your home from a central location or distribution cabinet also means you can hardwire both pods and Set-Top Boxes, improving the performance of both.

 - Connecting a switch to the Ethernet coming from the Gateway allows the connection of several devices, including a pod on the same Ethernet cable.

 - Media Over Coaxial (MoCA) - The signal for your STBs will be sent from the Gateway through the coaxial cables in your home.
 Since WiFi is not needed to provide IPTV service, you should disable all WiFi being broadcast by the Gateway.
-Plume will handle the Wi-Fi for the home.
+Plume will handle the WiFi for the home.

 - You can also use the MoCA capabilities of these Gateways to create a network connection over the coaxial cable running in your home which terminates at a MoCA to Ethernet adapter in another room.
 This capability can be helpful to make hardwired connections to pods in far away rooms.